Butter or margarine? Canola or olive oil? When it comes to healthful cooking, these choices can seem difficult. But they're important.

 Here's a quick primer from the USDA and other dietary experts on what oils and fats make the grade:

-The best oils are those high in unsaturated fats, which have health benefits when eaten in moderation.
+The best oils are those high in unsaturated fats, which have health benefits when consumed in moderation.
 These include oils made from plants such as corn, canola, olive, safflower, soybean and sunflower.
 Soft, light and trans-fat-free margarines also fall into this category.

 Oils to avoid are those high in trans or saturated fats, which increase the amount of harmful LDL cholesterol in your blood.
 These include solid fats such as shortening and hard margarine, butter, lard and fatback.